 Coming into town on Corso XX Settembre, the entrance to the old town takes you past the tourist center on the right and Piazza Vittorio directly ahead.

 This is where we started our walk along the labyrinth of the pristine narrow streets of Locorotondo.
 It’s also where our driver and guide, Carlo Romano, introduced us to two gentlemen from the Locorotondo tourist center who kindly accompanied us on a portion of our walk.

-Around every corner we admired the glistening white buildings, peaked roofs, and balconies adorned with flowers.
+Around every corner during our walk around Locorotondo, we admired the glistening white buildings, peaked roofs, and balconies adorned with flowers.
 The peaked roofs (cummerse) made of limestone slabs (chiancarelle) of the simply-designed, whitewashed buildings that line the narrow lanes are distinguishing characteristics of the old town.